influxdata/docs-v2/content/influxdb/cloud/reference/internals/durability.md

 - **Write tier:** all data written to InfluxDB is processed by a durable message queue.
   The message queue partitions each batch of points and then replicates each partition across other physical nodes in the message queue cluster.
-- **Storage tier:** All data in the storage tier is replicated across two geographic locations.
+- **Storage tier:** all data in the storage tier is replicated across two geographic locations.

 ## Backup processes
 InfluxDB Cloud backs up all data in the following way: